Lewis Macdonald: Political career

 Macdonald unsuccessfully contested the Moray UK Parliament constituency at the 1997 general election.
 Prior to his election as an MSP, he worked as a parliamentary researcher to the MPs Frank Doran and Tom Clarke.
 After being elected in the 1999 Scottish Parliament election, Macdonald joined the Scottish Executive in March 2001.
 He was briefly Deputy Minister for Transport and Planning from March to November 2001.
 He then served as Deputy Minister for Enterprise, Transport and Lifelong Learning, later renamed Deputy Minister for Enterprise and Lifelong Learning, from 2001 to 2004.
 He served as Deputy Minister for Environment and Rural Development from 2004 to 2005 and Deputy Minister for Health and Community Care from 2005 to 2007.

 Between June 2013 and December 2014, Macdonald served as Scottish Labour Chief Whip.
 He has also led for Scottish Labour on enterprise and tourism, infrastructure, justice and energy.
 He has served as convener of the Health and Sport Committee from December 2017 to May 2021.
 He became interim Deputy Presiding Officer of the Scottish Parliament in April 2020, following the self isolation of Christine Grahame during the COVID-19 pandemic.

 Macdonald nominated Anas Sarwar in the 2021 Scottish Labour leadership election.
 He stood down at the 2021 Scottish Parliament election.

 Personal life

 Macdonald is married to Sandra who has worked in the oil industry.
 Macdonald also has two children.
-Sandra has been elected as a member on Aberdeen City Council.
+Sandra was a member of the Aberdeen City Council in 2017.